-Also, we did an awesome webinar on Google Ad Grants with Nonprofit Megaphone.
-It’s a must-watch for all Nonprofits who want to capitalize on Google Ad Grants.
+Check out this webinar on Google Ad Grants with Nonprofit Megaphone.
+It’s a must-watch for all Nonprofits who want to capitalize on Google Ad Grants!

 What are Google Ad Grants?

 Google Ad Grants offer eligible nonprofits $10,000 each month (daily limit of $329 USD) to spend on Google search ads.
-As Nonprofit Tech for Good highlights, this amount can easily get you 60,000 new, targeted visitors for your website every year.
+The goal of these ads is to increase the number of targeted visitors to your website every year.
 Let’s see how Google defines its Ad Grants program:

 “Google Ad Grants provides up to $10,000 USD per month of free Google Ads advertising on Google search result pages to eligible nonprofit organizations.
 The program is designed to help people connect with causes to make a greater impact on the world.
 The program is open to organizations who join Google for Nonprofits, meet Ad Grants’ eligibility and program policies, and are approved through the Ad Grants pre-qualification process.”